Expedition & wild camping training

 • Sleeping bag - rated to zero minimum.
 Down will cost more but save you weight

-• Thermals / liner or both depending on your sleeping system
+• Thermals/liner or both, depending on your sleeping system

 • Sleeping roll / folding mat